sio-hub/OSINT-tool/README.md

 Web tips:
 - There’s a **theme toggle** in the navbar.
 Dark is default (because night ops).
 Light is there if you must.
 - Domain/IP/Username/Email/GitHub all have clean card/table views; no raw JSON unless you want it.
+- New AI tab: Summarize a target or ask questions against the gathered context.

 ### Running without activating the venv
 ```powershell